Quick start

 When should I use the Concrete Driveway Calculator?

 Use it when your task matches one of these common needs: Estimate ready-mix concrete for driveway slabs.
 Compare 4-inch and 5-inch slab thickness.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Concrete Driveway Calculator doing with my inputs?

-In plain language: The calculator multiplies driveway length by width by thickness in feet, adds waste, converts cubic feet to cubic yards, and estimates bags and optional cost.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator converts thickness from inches to feet, multiplies length x width x thickness, adds the waste percent, converts cubic feet to cubic yards by dividing by 27, rounds 60 lb and 80 lb bag counts up from common bag yields, and multiplies cubic yards by price per cubic yard when a price is entered.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What do the main Concrete Driveway Calculator inputs mean?